HyinRPM/sacnn/README.md

 Models can be found in the modeling folder.
-Self attention is there, etc. See the freezing in inc.

 ## 3. Traditional (Simultaneous) Training